1. Use a condom every time you have sex.

 The fewer sexual partners you have in your lifetime, the less likely you are to be exposed to the herpes virus.

-5. Don't have sex with a partner who has sores on his or her genitals.
+5. Don't have sex with a partner who has sores on their genitals.

 If you know your partner has genital herpes, always abstain from sex when symptoms are present.
-Or, if you see a sore on someone's genitals, don't have sex with that person until you're sure he or she doesn't have genital herpes.
+Or, if you see a sore on someone's genitals, don't have sex with that person until you're sure they don't have genital herpes.
 Remember, not everyone with genital herpes has symptoms, and herpes sores can be very hard to spot.

 6. Don't receive oral sex from somebody with a cold sore.